 - Outbound webhook infrastructure: An Event Gateway manages outbound webhooks, ensuring scalability, retry logic, and visibility.
 Compared with the inbound webhooks use case, the focus is to ensure that the gateway manages connectivity, ingestion, etc. This ultimately offsets the burden of webhooks management away from critical workloads.
 Companies that want to offer webhook functionality to their customers use an Event Gateway in this way.

-- Async APIs: An async API isn't expected to provide a response for normal operations (beyond a 200 or an error code).
+- Asyncronous APIs: An asynchronous API isn't expected to provide a response for normal operations (beyond a 200 or an error code).
 They are mainly used for ingestion.
 A good example is a system needing to send measurement data to another monitoring system.
 The advantage of an Event Gateway is that it abstracts the sender from the receiver, which protects both systems (in case the destination becomes unavailable, for instance).
 We increasingly observe asynchronous API endpoints used as destinations.
-This is also another good use case for an Event Gateway by companies wishing to offer their customers an Async API.
+This is also another good use case for an Event Gateway by companies wishing to offer their customers an Asynchronous API.

 - 3rd party to 3rd party message routing: An event gateway aids in integrating distinct systems, transforming payloads, and monitoring traffic.
 For instance, if one needs to integrate a Continuous Integration platform with an unsupported instant messaging application, an Event Gateway avoids having to host a service only for that purpose.